Ba3a-G/LPU-Wireless-Autologin/README.md

-# LLOGIN: Auto Login Script for LPU Network
+# LLOGIN: Auto Login Script for LPU WiFi networks

-A simple bash script to automate the login process for LPU Network.
+A simple script to automate the login process of LPU Networks.

+And no, you don't have to use Selenium like a frigging noob.
+This script uses `curl` to send the login request to the server, which makes it _blazingly_ fast.
+It's so fast that you can't even see the login page.
+At this point you might be wondering, "Then how do I logout?".
+Well, you can't.
+But you can always restart your computer, which is also pretty good.
+No, just kidding.
+You can always logout by going to the login page and clicking on the logout button.
+It's not that hard.

+Why am I writing nonsense here even though I have Computer Organisation and Design exam tomorrow?
+Because I am an idiot.
+I am going to fail anyway.
+So, why not write some nonsense?
+I am not even sure if anyone is going to read this.
+If you are reading this, then you are an idiot too.
+Just kidding.
+You are a genius.
+Now star this repo and follow me on [LinkedIn](#).
+And also on GitHub.

 ## Usage
 ```bash